Last updated : April 14, 2025

 Weeding through it all

 Since the pandemic, employers are having trouble hiring and maintaining a workforce.
-In a tightening labor market, some employers believe the incentive to test less looks enticing as marijuana drug testing does have a cost, and, if it’s legal, why bother?
+Some business owners are removing marijuana from the drug test as as incentive.
+An example being a motel owner who can’t find anyone to work third shift.
+In a tightening labor market, some employers believe the incentive to test less looks enticing because it’s going to cut expenses, and, if it’s legal, why bother?
 This thinking, however, ignores the safety and productivity impact of marijuana use.

 Another headache for employers?
 For companies operating in multiple states, inconsistency regarding law-making creates problems with standardization of compliance policies company-wide.